Abdominoplasty After Weight Loss

 Realistic Expectations

-While abdominoplasty can significantly improve the abdomen’s appearance by removing excess skin and tissue, it is crucial to understand that it is not a substitute for weight loss.
+While abdominoplasty can significantly upgrade the abdomen’s appearance by removing excess skin and tissue, it is crucial to understand that it is not a substitute for weight loss.
 Patients should always discuss their goals and expectations with their surgeon for clarity.

 If you are considering abdominoplasty after weight loss, take the first step toward achieving your goals by scheduling a consultation with Dr. Bernard Beldholm.
-With his expertise and personalized approach, Dr. Beldholm can guide you through the process, discuss potential outcomes, and answer any questions you may have.
+With his expertise and personalised approach, Dr. Beldholm can guide you through the process, discuss potential outcomes, and answer any questions you may have.

 References